tkkosako/My_Tester-s_Portfolio/README.md

 # Portfolio
 #### My_Tester-s_Portfolio
 # About me
 My name is Tomasz.
-I am a beginner manual tester with a passion for software testing.
-I have completed an intensive software testing course with emphasis practical site.
+I graduated master of degree management.
+I have worked in helpdesk, where i had to use my then experiece with buildin website, service of panel cms like wordpress and joomla.
+At last month I have completed an intensive software testing course with emphasis practical site.I am a beginner manual tester with a passion for software testing with good knowledge of ISTQB syllabus.
 On this page I would like to share my achievements and gained knowledge, experiece and skills tools
 # Tools
  * Jira
  * Mural